Geometrically Given Constraints in Double Helical Strand: Results

-The free energy results in Fig. 5A and B indicate that the sequence-dependent preference, followed by having less TA or AGT sequence in c1 and EXAT strands, is beneficial in superhelix formation, respectively.
-Such preference of affinity marked in the legend of Fig. 5 is well presented as the duration of the wrapping process. c1 and EXAT have rapidly completed the confirmation change, while other cases take longer.
-Supplementary material includes further details of the thermostat from the heat diffusion process to quantify the total energy that is equivalent to the affinity of the wrapping process.
+From very refined thermal fluctuations using heat diffusion damping thermostat\cite{Koh2024, Koh2021} embedded in oxDNA simulation, the trajectory of the free energy observed during wrapping process for the five different strands is shown in Fig. 4A and B. Having fewer TA or AGT sequences in the c1 and EXAT strands is clearly beneficial for superhelix formation, as each simulation reaches the minimum free energy more rapidly than the other cases.
+The preference for superhelix formation, as marked with the free energy affinity in the legend of Fig. 4, is well reflected in the length of the duration of the wrapping process.
+Supporting Information includes further details on the method to quantify the affinity of the wrapping process.

-The rigidity measured using oxDNA2 with heat diffusion process, which is included in the supplementary material, confirms that the energy contribution of the coupling rigidity between tilt($\tau$) and roll($\rho$), $g_{\tau \rho}$ has insignificant energy contribution compared to other conditions like the coupling between twist($\omega$) and roll($\rho$), $g_{\omega \rho}$.
-However, $g_{\tau \rho}$ can regulate the speed and affinity of the wrapping process because the periodic structure of a double helix during 10.3 bp requires the full range of the contact points angle $\phi$, which is $ [0^{\circ},360^{\circ}]$ for the curvature formation.
-There should be a continuation of the deformation of tilt($\tau$) and roll($\rho$) and twist($\omega$) in Fig. 3B that appears every 10.3 bps as demonstrated in Fig. 4B during superhelix formation for 147 bps long strand.
+The elasticity measured using oxDNA2 with heat diffusion process, which is included in the Suppoting Information confirms that the energy contribution of the coupling elasticity between tilt($\tau$) - roll($\rho$) and tilt ($\tau$) - twist ($\omega$), $g_{\tau \rho}$ and $g_{\tau \omega}$ are insignificant compared to the coupling between twist($\omega$) and roll($\rho$), $g_{\omega \rho}$, which is consistent with the energy functional considering the symmetries\cite{Nomidis2019b,Skoruppa2017,Marko1994}.
+However, according to the geometrically given constraints, $g_{\tau \rho}$ and $g_{\tau \omega}$ can still regulate the speed and affinity of the wrapping process because the periodic structure of a double helix during 10.3 bp needs the full range of the contact points angle $\phi$, which is $ [0^{\circ},360^{\circ}]$ for the curvature formation.
+The set of variables the free energy functional should be equivalent to the geometrically given constraints shown in Fig. 2B, which is the result of derivation in Eq.(\ref{eq:eq3})$\sim$Eq.(\ref{eq:eq5}).
+The combination of variables in the free energy functional is preferably paired with the coupling elasticity corresponding to the phase designated in Fig. 2B.